Easing Depression

 By definition, to depress is to sadden, make less active, and lower in value.
 Depression is defined as a hollow or low place, a low spirit, and less activity (not as busy).

-- Atypical Depression: Atypical depression includes weight gain, sleeping too much, fatigue, weakness, and feeling anxious.
+- Atypical Depression: Atypical Depression includes weight gain, sleeping too much, fatigue, weakness, and feeling anxious.
 Sad and hopeless, with thoughts of suicide most days.

 - Dysthymia (Mild, Chronic Depression): Symptoms are the same as for Atypical Depression, but being tired or others notice one is rundown.